BPHL-Molecular/Daytona_HCV/README.md

 ## Test data
 The test data can be found in /fastqs/example_hcv/.
-To use them, please copy them to /fastqs first.
+Before use them, please move them to the directory .../fastqs/hcv/.

 ### Note:
 If you want to get email notification when the pipeline running ends, please input your email address in the line "#SBATCH --mail-user=<EMAIL>" of Daytona_HCV.sh.